 But if your aim is to keep your cost to self-publish free, and you hope to make a small income from sales, here is a 10 stage checklist in the publishing process for you to follow.

 Stage 1.
 Writing and preparing your manuscript.

 While you may be a talented writer, that doesn’t mean that you are a talented editor, line editor or proofreader.

-You will definitely need help here, as it is impossible for any writer to find all the typos, spelling mistakes, grammar errors and plot holes in a long manuscript.
+You will definitely need help here, as it is impossible for any writer to find all the typos, spelling mistakes, grammar errors and plot holes in a long word count manuscript.

 You are too close to story to be analytical.